A Little About us

 Our Story

 The Bloom Collective formed in December 2018 when we, a group of Black women birth keepers, were presented with an opportunity to practice in our own physical location in East Baltimore.
-Committed to doing meaningful work in reproductive justice for up to 15 years, we decided to collaboratively build a communal safe space for aspiring, expecting, and new Black mamas and birthing persons centered around love and care.
+Committed to doing meaningful work in reproductive justice for up to 18 years, we decided to collaboratively build a communal safe space for aspiring, expecting, and new mamas and birthing persons centered around love and care.

 We believe that when we are nurtured into our fullness, our children, families, and communities Bloom.

-Lindsay King, CBD
+Lindsay King, CD

 Birth Doula & Operations Manager

-Lindsay King is a doula, and placenta encapsulation specialist.
-Born and raised in the Park Heights community in Baltimore City.
-Lindsay is dedicated to combatting the racial disparities in health care for black women giving birth.
-She earned her early education within the Baltimore City public school system, including Dunbar High School, followed B.S. in Business Administration from Morgan State University.After over 13 yrs in retail management, and over 12 in technology support and mentorship, she returned to the work she is most passionate about, maternal healthcare.
+After years in retail management, technology support and mentorship, she returned to the work she is most passionate about, perinatal healthcare.
 In 2021, she decided to pursue doula training, followed by creation of her company, Love In Labor.
 Today, she is continuing to service the community, both on an individual basis, and collectively with a network of birth workers, midwives and practitioners dedicated to maternal health and reproductive rights and justice.

 Harmony Onyinyechi Madu